jguadagno/jguadagno.github.io/install.md

 # Installation Instructions

 This document contains the installation instructions for setting up and building this site locally.
-It does not cover the create of the GitHub [pages](https://pages.github.com/) site.
+It does not cover the create of the GitHub  site.[pages](https://pages.github.com/)

 There are two ways to build and test the site locally.
 The first is with [Docker](#running-with-docker) and the second is [running with Ruby](#running-locally-with-ruby).
 The first option on requires Docker to be installed on your local machine.
 The second option, requires installing Ruby on your machine and some other required tools.
 Both options required the [machine configuration](#machine-configuration) which creates a local environment variable to avoid committing keys and secrets.

 ## Machine Configuration

-Because the Jekyll site uses a remote theme, [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes), we have to add a System Environment variable with the Github Personal Access token.
+Because the Jekyll site uses a remote theme, [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes){:target="_blank"}, we have to add a System Environment variable with the Github Personal Access token.
 Acquire a token from [Personal access tokens](https://github.com/settings/tokens) from Github.

 Create an environment variable named `JEKYLL_GITHUB_TOKEN` with the value of the personal access token.